-Consistent with this framework, the QCA intends for the SRES costs to be subject to a cost passthrough mechanism.
-While SRES costs are incurred by retailers, the level of costs is determined using the final small-scale technology percentages (STPs) set by the Australian Clean Energy Regulator (CER), as discussed in detail in section 4.2.
+Consistent with this framework, the QCA has decided that SRES costs will be subject to a cost pass-through mechanism.
+While SRES costs are incurred by retailers, the level of costs is determined using the non-binding and final small-scale technology percentages (STPs) set by the Australian Clean Energy Regulator (CER), as discussed in detail in section 4.2.

-This approach will ensure notified prices:
+This approach ensures notified prices:

-- are updated to account for the final STP applicable in 2019, which is published by the CER in March 2019 - incorporate any under- or over-recovered amounts relating to the SRES costs in 2018-19 that is, to account for differences in the forecast and actual SRES costs.
+- are updated to account for the final STP applicable in 2019, which was published by the CER in March 2019 - incorporate any under- or over-recovered amounts relating to the SRES costs in 2018-19 that is, to account for differences in the forecast and actual SRES costs.